 While this example wasn’t created exclusively for childcare centers, the CDC has created an Emergency Action Plan Template that can suit any facility.
 The sample forms in this template include:

-- Emergency personnel contact information forms
+• Emergency personnel contact information forms

-- Local department contact information for police, fire department, paramedics, and ambulance
+• Local department contact information for police, fire department, paramedics, and ambulance

-- Utility company emergency contacts (e.g. electric, water, gas, and telephone)
+• Utility company emergency contacts (e.g. electric, water, gas, and telephone)

-To ensure you’re adding safety measures to your policies and procedures, the CDC’s Emergency Action Plan template even features step-by-step measures you can take in the event of an emergency.
+To ensure you’re adding safety measures to your policies and procedures, the CDC’s Emergency Action Plan template features step-by-step measures you can take in the event of an emergency.
 The emergencies this template covers include a medical emergency, fire emergency, extended power loss, chemical spill, and severe weather and natural disasters.

 UCSF California Childcare Health Program

-The UCSF California Childcare Health Program created the Emergency Plan Library, an extensive resource of forms and templates for building an emergency action plan.
-It includes a child emergency information form, a damage assessment tool, and an emergency disaster drill log.
 The emergency disaster drill log above prompts the user to state the type of drill and the date and time it took place.
 Additionally, it leaves notes for improvement to be provided by the administrator of the drill.
 The Emergency Plan Library stresses the importance of drills by providing samples of drill procedures for earthquakes, fires, floods, lockdowns, and shelter-in-place emergencies.

 Emergency drill

 After spending the time to create an emergency plan, you’ll need to provide training to children and staff to make sure that everyone knows what to do in the event of an emergency.
-Emergency drills are practice situations that help increase the preparedness of the staff and children in your facility.
+Emergency drills are practice situations that help increase the preparedness of the staff and children at your center.
 It can confirm whether your plan is reliable and reveal any areas for improvement.
 Use the information below to help you practice emergency drills at your center.

 Teach your children about emergencies